Python for Network & Systems Engineering

-This is a course for network engineers and system engineers who are interested in learning Python for network automation, security, and SDN.
+This is a course for network engineers and systems engineers who are interested in learning Python for network automation, security, testing, and SDN.

 Some familiarity with programming concepts (in any language) is assumed.

 By the end of the course, you will have all the knowledge you need to write and interact with Python code for a variety of purposes, with a particular focus on string manipulation and interacting with APIs.
 You will understand the elegance and power of Python and have had experience using several important modules in the Python standard library, including for regular expression matching, working with IP addresses, and interacting with log files.
 You will also have learned about consuming and creating web APIs and learned about some best practices in Python for testing, debugging, and maintainability.

 Day 1 covers how to use Python for general programming tasks, including tips and tricks for making this easy.

 Why use Python?
 What’s possible?
 Python versus other languages …

 Setting up your Python development environment (IDE, Jupyter notebook)